elixir-europe/biohackathon-projects-2021/projects/30/README.md

-# Project 30: Federated Learning and Machine Learning to power integrated diagnostics of leukemias and lymphomas
+# Project 30: Federated Learning and Machine Learning to power integrated diagnostics of breast cancer

 ## Abstract